 - companies employing only their owner where that employee also owns 50% or more of the issued share capital in the company.

-The cover is typically for £10,000,000 but for larger businesses or those carrying out hazardous work, higher limits are available.
+The cover is typically for £10,000,000 but for larger businesses or those carrying out hazardous work.
+Higher limits are also available.
 There is an inner limit of £5,000,000 for claims arising from terrorism.

-Claim example 2: Despite being provided with a hard hat, an employee refused to wear it and received a serious head injury while working under a lorry chassis.
-Because the employer did not insist on the hard hat being worn and also failed to remove the worker from the danger, a claim for in excess of £100,000 was successful.
+Despite being provided with a hard hat, an employee refused to wear it and received a serious head injury while working under a lorry chassis.
+Because the employer did not insist on the hard hat being worn and also failed to remove the worker from the danger.
+Therefore a claim for in excess of £100,000 was successful.

 There is often confusion regarding use of sub-contractors.
 Someone who works without providing tools or materials is a Labour Only Sub-Contractor (LOSC) and is treated as being an employee.
 An individual or company that provides tools and materials AND who is registered with HMRC is a Bona Fide Sub-Contractor (BFSC) and is not treated as an employee for the purposes of Employers’ Liability insurance.

-Public Liability: This is about personal injury or property damage that can be caused by your physical presence or the existence of property that you own or control.
+This is about personal injury or property damage that can be caused by your physical presence.
+Or even the existence of property that you own or control.